It was 11 PM on a Tuesday in Dubai, and I was watching a single-LLM pipeline hallucinate its way through a government compliance report.

 )

-should_reviseThe conditional edge means the reviewer agent can send work back to the writer.
-It can say: "This doesn't meet the quality bar, try again."
-It's the difference between an assembly line and a writers' room — one pushes product forward regardless of quality, the other iterates until the work is actually good.
+The conditional edge means the reviewer agent can send work back to the writer.
+It can say: "This does not meet the quality bar, try again."
+It is the difference between an assembly line and a writers' room.
+One pushes product forward regardless of quality, the other iterates until the work is actually good.

 Critical Design Decisions#